 Now that you have a list of the best yarns to use for your baby blanket project it is best to have an in-depth idea on how to determine and separate a top-quality yarn from the rest.
 Here are the important factors you need to look out for when determining the quality of yarn for your baby blanket project.

-This is the first factor you should check when choosing a yarn.
-Remember that a baby’s skin is considerably more sensitive than those of an adult so a fabric that is both soft and comfortable is the way to go.
-You should also consider if the fabric will cause any skin irritations as some babies are allergic to wool and other animal-based fabrics.
-With that in mind, good material to choose is cotton, acrylic, and bamboo.
+This is the first factor you should check when choosing yarn.
+Remember that a baby’;s skin is considerably more sensitive than those of an adult so a fabric that is both soft and comfortable is the way to go.
+You should also consider if the fabric will cause any skin irritations as some babies are allergic to natural yarn like wool yarn, alpaca yarn, and other fabrics made from animal fiber.

-The weight is also a factor you should consider when choosing the best yarn for baby wraps, clothes, and blankets as it can have a significant effect on the overall outcome.
-There are two categories to choose from in regards to yarns for baby blankets: the lightweight yarn and the bulky yarns.
+Yarn weight is also a factor you should consider when choosing the best yarn for baby wraps, clothes, and blankets as it can have a significant effect on the overall outcome.
+There are two categories to choose from in regards to yarns for baby blankets: lightweight yarn and bulky yarns.

 While in actuality both categories are fine for making baby blankets, there are ways you can fully optimize the results.
 For example, if you and your baby live in a cold climate environment or if they were born during the winter season then a bulky yarn is a great choice.
 The reason for this is that unlike a medium weight yarn, yarns with a bulky weight can offer better insulation.
 In the summer, babies won’t need that much yarn and insulation.
 Thus, if you live in a warm environment then a medium-weight yarn is best for making a summer blanket for your little one.

 This one is strictly a personal preference but there are important aspects you should be aware of.
-You can decide between a vibrant, a pastel colored yarn and everything in between.
+You can decide between vibrant hues, pastel colors, and everything in between.
 What you need to keep in mind though are the customer feedback/comments as some yarns do not appear the same as their advertised image.
 This is actually a common issue even with well-known brands so be vigilant.

 - Washing Machine and Dryer Safe